Rudy Gobert NBA Playoffs Player Props: Timberwolves vs. Nuggets

-Rudy Gobert be on the court for the Minnesota Timberwolves at 9:30 PM on Sunday versus the Denver Nuggets in the 2023 NBA Playoffs.
+The Minnesota Timberwolves, Rudy Gobert included, square off versus the Denver Nuggets at 9:00 PM ET on Tuesday in the 2023 NBA Playoffs.

-In this article, we break down Gobert's available prop bets, providing stats to help you figure out the best wagers to make.
+In this piece we'll dive into Gobert's stats and trends, helping you make good selections on prop bets.

 Rudy Gobert Prop Bets vs. the Nuggets